 Are you the spouse of a servicemember and feel that you’ve been abandoned by him or her?
 Regardless of what’s caused the problems in your marriage, and whether you’re a husband or wife, you do have some rights.
 In this article, we’ll talk about what they are and how to access them.
 Keep in mind, though, depending on your spouse’s branch of service, those rights may differ.

 The legal definition of abandonment is a deliberate act to leave a spouse (husband or wife) without discussing it, obtaining consent, and in some cases, without notifying the spouse of the departure.

 Common Military Benefits for Abandoned Military Spouses

-- Medical.
-Medical benefits are available until divorce has been finalized.
-In some cases, depending on the length of marriage, medical benefits may be extended.
+- Medical: Medical benefits are available until divorce has been finalized.
+In some cases, depending on the length of the marriage, medical benefits may be extended.